Abortion in Uruguay

 Abortion in Uruguay is legal on request before twelve weeks of gestation, after a five-day reflection period.
 Abortion has been legalized in Uruguay since 2012.
-Uruguay is one of only four countries in South America where abortion is legal on request; the other three are Argentina, Guyana and Colombia.

 Legislation

 Prior to legalization, the punishment for having an abortion was 3 to 12 months in prison, while performing an abortion was punishable by 6 to 24 months in prison.
 A judge could mitigate the pregnant woman's sentence in certain circumstances.
 These included economic hardship, risk for the woman's life, rape, or family honor.

 On November 11, 2008, the Senate voted 17 to 13 to support a bill which decriminalized abortion.
 This bill was vetoed by President Tabaré Vázquez on November 14 of the same year.

 In December 2011, the Senate voted 17 to 14 to support a bill which would decriminalize abortion in their country.
 The bill would allow abortion after 12 weeks (fetal age 10 weeks) in cases of rape or incest.
 President Jose Mujica has said he would sign the bill if it passed the Chamber of Deputies.
 The Chamber of Deputies later passed the bill.